rabbitmq/chef-cookbook/README.md

 - changing the :erlang_cookie
 - turning :cluster from true to false

-The rabbitmq::chef recipe was only used for the chef-server cookbook and has been moved to chef-server::rabbitmq.
+The `rabbitmq::chef` recipe was only used for the chef-server cookbook and has been moved to `chef-server::rabbitmq`.

 License and Author
 ==================